rq/rq/docs/monitoring.md

 You can also query for a subset of queues, if you're looking for specific ones:

 {% highlight console %}
-$ rqinfo --queues --graph high normal high       |██████████████████████████ 20
+$ rqinfo queues high normal
+high       |██████████████████████████ 20
 normal     |█████████ 8
 2 queues, 28 jobs total